lchang199x/AndroidStudioStarter/README.md

 > New version dependencies generally require new kotlin version, find latest kotlin version from [Kotlin website](https://kotlinlang.org/docs/home.html).

 ## Android Studio and AGP compatibility
-Each version of Android Studio requires specific versions of AGP, pay especially attention to the maximun supported version from [AGP releases](https://developer.android.google.cn/build/releases/gradle-plugin#android_gradle_plugin_and_android_studio_compatibility).
+Each version of Android Studio requires specific versions of AGP, pay especially attention to the maximum supported version from [AGP releases](https://developer.android.google.cn/build/releases/gradle-plugin#android_gradle_plugin_and_android_studio_compatibility).
 > AGP version supported by Flamingo is 3.2-8.0.
 Patch releases like 8.0.x are also included.

 ## AGP and the Minimum required Gradle version